 Members of staff may take photographs of children whilst engaged in school activities for teaching and learning purposes, for assessment purposes or as a means of celebrating successes in school.
+This will only be done using official school devices.

-Any photos or videos taken by teachers, other adults (including parents), and the children themselves during ANY school activity (including trips / camp) should not be put on public display or published anywhere on the internet (including social networking sites such as Facebook), with the exception of the school's website.
+Any photos or videos taken by teachers, other adults (including parents), and the children themselves during ANY school activity (including trips / camp) should not be put on public display or published anywhere on the internet (including social networking sites such as Facebook), with the exception of the school's website and official social media pages.
 See ICT policy.